Disciples of Ramakrishna: Swami Akhandananda

 "No good will come of sitting idle and having princely dishes and saying 'Ramakrishna, O Lord!' unless you can do some good for the poor...It is preferable to live on grass for the sake of doing good for others.
 The ochre robe is not for enjoyment.
-It is the banner for heroic work...The poor, the illiterate, the ignorant, the afflicted - let these be your God.
+It is the banner for heroic work...The poor, the illiterate, the ignorant, the afflicted – let these be your God.
 Know that service to these alone is the highest religion."

 In 1894, he began his campaign.
-He realized the main cause of the problem was lack of education, so he went door to door in Khetri encouraging people to get their children educated.
+He realised the main cause of the problem was lack of education, so he went door to door in Khetri encouraging people to get their children educated.
 As a result, the enrollment at the local school soared from only 80 to 257.
 He also established five primary schools in the surrounding villages.
 He then went on to Jaipur, Chittor, Udaipur and many Rajpur villages asking local rulers to establish schools, distribute food and support local cottage industries.
 This was not always well-received and some threatened his life, but he continued regardless.

-On 15 May 1897 Akhandananda began famine relief work in Mahula - it was the first organized relief work of the Mission that Vivekananda had started only two weeks before in Calcutta.
+On 15 May 1897 Akhandananda began famine relief work in Mahula – it was the first organised relief work of the Mission that Vivekananda had started only two weeks before in Calcutta.
 He opened an orphanage and started schools as well.
 In Sargachi his work for the poor created unhappiness amongst some wealthy villagers who wrote letters of complaint to Vivekananda against him.
 In response, Vivekananda told him to continue his work, adding, "Criticisms are like ornaments to a pioneer."
 Other friends from his previous years told him a monk should travel, meditate and study scriptures.
 Akhandananda replied, those days were gone.
 He raised money and built an ashram and orphanage instead, often discarding his ocher monk robes and wearing the clothes of a poor farmer to till the land and grow food for the orphans.
 He taught the children during the day and the adults in the evening.
 Gradually, over many years, the ashram and orphanage grew, and he bought more land and increased the scope, adding an industrial school which taught many skills and crafts.
 It also had a library, dispensary and later a temple.

-On the death of Brahmananda in 1922 Shivananda became President and Akhandananda vice-president, and on the death of Shivananda, was President of the Ramkrishna Mission from 1934 to 1937 when he died on 7 February aged 72.
+On the death of Brahmananda in 1922 Shivananda became president and Akhandananda vice-president, and on the death of Shivananda, was President of the Ramkrishna Mission from 1934 to 1937 when he died on 7 February aged 72.

-Swami Trigunatitananda Moharaj.
+Swami Trigunatitananda Maharaj

 Swami Subodhananda

 Swami Subodhananda (1867–1933), whose original name was Subodh Chandra Ghosh, was also known as Khoka Maharaj.
 He belonged to the family of Shankar Ghosh, who owned the famous Kali Temple at Thanthania, in Kolkata and had tremendous power of meditation even in his younger days and that improved since he met Paramahamsadev in 1884.